 Scented geranium plants are a sensual delight in any home or garden.
-Their varied and textured leaves, the bright colors of their flowers, the scented oils they produce and the flavor they can add to food and drinks appeal to all five of our senses.
+Their varied and textured leaves, the bright colors of their flowers, the scented oils they produce, and the flavor they can add to food and drinks appeal to all five of our senses.
 How many other garden additions pack so much punch into one small plant?

 About Scented Geraniums

-Like their fellow hothouse cousins, scented geranium plants at not true geraniums at all, but members of the Pelargonium genus and are considered to be tender perennials.
+Like their fellow hothouse cousins, scented geranium plants are not true geraniums at all, but members of the Pelargonium genus and are considered to be tender perennials.
 They are treated as annuals throughout most of Europe and the United States and their beauty is appreciated all over the world.
 It’s an added bonus that they are so easy to grow!

 From those original African plants, horticulturalists have developed the wide variety of scented geranium plants we enjoy today.
-There are now over a hundred varieties with different shaped and textured leaves, flower colors and aromas.
+There are now over a hundred varieties with different shaped and textured leaves, flower colors, and aromas.

 If you’re familiar with growing scented geraniums, you know that the varieties are first categorized by their scent.
-Mint, rose, citrus and chocolate — yes, that’s CHOCOLATE with no calories — are a few of the more popular scents available.
+Mint, rose, citrus, and chocolate — yes, that’s CHOCOLATE with no calories — are a few of the more popular scents available.
 Leaves of the scented geranium run the gamut from smoothly rounded to finely cut and lacy and from grey-green to dark.
 Their tiny flowers range from white to shades of lilac and pink to red, often combining colors.

 Tips for Growing Scented Geraniums